Tinkerforge/doc/en/source/Hardware/Bricklets/RGB_LED.rst

 Weight                            2g
 ================================  ============================================================

-\*: Because of a lack of attention on our part the RGB LED Bricklet with hardware verison 1.0 was produced with a size of 25 x 17.5 x 5mm (0.98 x 0.69 x 0.19").
+\* Because of a lack of attention on our part the RGB LED Bricklet with hardware version 1.0 was produced with a size of 25 x 17.5 x 5mm (0.98 x 0.69 x 0.19").
 It is thus unfortunately not in our standard 5mm grid.
 This will be fixed with version 1.1.